MyParcelCOM/docs/content/api/resources/hooks/_index.md

 The order in which hooks with the **same** owner are executed is influenced by the `order` attribute of the hook.
 Hooks with a lower `order` are executed earlier.

+{{% notice tip %}}
+To avoid having to adjust the order of all other hooks when creating a new hook that should be executed before existing ones, the value of the `order` attribute should be multiplications of 100.
+This makes it easier to "insert" a new hook between/before existing ones.
+{{% /notice %}}

 {{% notice warning %}}
-If two hooks have the same owner and the same value for `order`, they will be executed in effectively random order!
+If two hooks have the same `owner` and the same value for `order`, they will be executed in effectively random order!
 {{% /notice %}}

+The diagram below shows the order in which hooks are executed in a more visual manner.
+{{< figure src="/images/hooks-order.png" title="The order in which hooks are executed" alt="Hooks ordering" >}}

 ## Endpoints